1821 Info 1g: Caleb Crompton

 Whilst it is not known which route Caleb took, it is assumed he took the shorter, harder northern route and which this description is based.
 The following section gives an idea of Caleb's experiences.

 The Old Mount Barker Road was part of a South Australian network to transport resources to Adelaide and consumer goods out to the rural communities.
-Routes, one of which passed through Cox’s Creek, were determined primarily by topography, the availability of water and convenient creek crossings.
-Inns, stores, such as Caleb’s, and hotels quickly sprang up along these routes, at intervals of a convenient day's travel apart.
-The average distance traveled each day by a bullock dray fully loaded with supplies or household belongings was approximately 8-10 miles (13 km) a day.
+Routes, one of which passed through Cox's Creek, were determined primarily by topography, the availability of water and convenient creek crossings.
+Inns, stores, such as Caleb's, and hotels quickly sprang up along these routes, at intervals of a convenient day's travel apart.
+The average distance travelled each day by a bullock dray fully loaded with supplies or household belongings was approximately 8-10 miles (13 km) a day.
 As time went on, and with changes in roads and routes, these stopping points developed into settlements or slipped into history.

 By 1852, a high proportion of grazing land in Victoria had been settled and 'squatters' tracks were being created between 'stations' and with market centres.
 The provision of services for the settlers, for instance a mail service, helped establish tracks, which subsequently became the route of the surveyed roads and many of today's highways and roads.
 By the late 1840s mail services had been extended along an established route via Buninyong through Burnbank (now Lexton), and along the northern side of the Wimmera River to Horsham.

 Apart from any existing routes, wheel and stock tracks were often clearly visible and easily followed.
 There are references to signs nailed to trees as direction posts.
 By October 1851, trees were 'blazed' (marked) with an axe.
-Information and directions were passed freely between travelers and settlers in the various areas.
+Information and directions were passed freely between travellers and settlers in the various areas.
 The 'roads' were generally in a 'state of nature' with weather and seasons influenced their conditions.
 Creeks and rivers could become difficult to cross in winter or times of heavy rain and the desert was dry.

 1821info1g, sheet 4